umbraco/UmbracoDocs/Fundamentals/Data/Creating-Media/index-v9.md

 ![Media Section - Cardview](images/media-section.png)

 By clicking the items you can select multiple media items and do bulk operations like deleting or moving them.
-To edit properties on a media item click the name of the item, which you will see once hovering over the item.
+To edit properties on a media item click the name of the item, which you will see once you hover over the item.

 ![Edit media item](images/hover-over.png?width=200px)